Why The LIFE Project?

 The study will contact participants from the third Jamaica Health and Lifestyle Survey (JHLS-III).
 Focus groups were conducted among JHLS-III participants and study staff to guide strategies to improve recruitment and retention of participants for this cohort.

-We will enroll Jamaica Health and Lifestyle III (JHLS-III) participants and along with men and non-pregnant women aged 30-70 years old from the same communities to create a longitudinal cohort (follow up study) of 8,000 Jamaican residents.
+We will reenrol JHLS-III participants and expand the sampling frame by recruiting men and non-pregnant women aged 30-70 years old from the same communities to create a longitudinal cohort (follow up study) of 8,000 Jamaican residents.

 Informed consent explaining the risks and benefits of participating in the study and the right to withdraw at any time will be clearly communicated to all potential study participants.
 Training of staff will be conducted to maintain confidentiality and data integrity.
 Information will be stored in a secure electronic environment that meets national and international data security standards.